 Of the company's 98 employees, 31 are engaged in managing clients' money.
-Within the investment team, the individual sector and regional teams are well settled, and our challenge is to balance ideas of pure value with the more exotic and higher-priced areas of markets such as information technology, microbiology and those service companies that have the appearance of perpetual growth machines.
+The individual teams are well settled and our challenge is to balance ideas of pure value with the more exotic and higher-priced areas of markets such as information technology, microbiology and those service companies that have the appearance of perpetual growth machines.
 To assist our judgment, we keep developing and applying robust quantitative methods to complement detailed fundamental research.